top of page

 From Bus stand

-• Arrive at New Jalpaiguri (68 km, 3–4 hrs by road); taxis and buses connect to Darjeeling.
+• Arrive at Pathankot Junction (85-90 km, 2.5-3 hrs by road); taxis and buses connect to Dharamshala.

 From Train Station

-Local Experiences in Darjeeling
+Local Experiences in Dharamshala

 bottom of page